 Do you have any tips to add to our Adelaide travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 Natasha Stewart worried her middle school teachers by submitting an English assignment that was essentially copied from Nick Cave’s Where the Wild Roses Grow.
 These days the Adelaide-based freelance writer is more likely to be penning restaurant reviews for street magazine Rip it Up than plagiarising musical ballads.
 Natasha lives by the ethos that you should always be willing to be a tourist in your own town.